Bankruptcy – What Does It Cost To File?

 All of the above services are included in the flat fee of $1,950 and are designed to not only assist you with your bankruptcy filing but to help you get back on your feet and take full advantage of your Fresh Start!

 I encourage you to call other firms and ask them what their bankruptcy fees are.
 First, they will likely not tell you.
 For whatever reason attorneys are very hesitant to tell you what you are going to pay for your bankruptcy over the phone.
 Second, you will find that the value provided by the Skiba Law Group far exceeds your typical bankruptcy law firm.
-My goal is not to simply file your bankruptcy, but to help you and your family begin living again with the burdens of heavy debt.
+My goal is not to simply file your bankruptcy, but to help you and your family begin living again without the burdens of heavy debt.

 You will meet with me at the initial consultation.
 I will personally handle your case.
 If you have a question or an issue come up during the bankruptcy process you can call me directly.
 You may be thinking, “why wouldn’t I be meeting with you, I am hiring YOU to be my attorney!”
 Again I invite you to ask around.
 You may be surprised to learn that even though you are hiring an attorney, you may rarely actually meet with your attorney or even have access to them over the phone.